30 Best Things You Can Do Each Month in New Orleans

-Visiting New Orleans in August gives you a great opportunity to see the city in full bloom.
+When it comes to things you can do each month in New Orleans, August gives you a great opportunity to see the city in full bloom.
 You will definitely want to alternate between fun outdoor activities and cooling off with some fun indoor options.

 Whether at sunset or during the day, you will definitely want to treat yourself to a sailing trip in New Orleans.
 Listen to the waves around your stunning sailboat, while you get to see the city from a completely new perspective.

-To avoid the crowds, you might want wait to take your vacation to New Orleans until after school starts back up again.
+To avoid the crowds, you might want to wait to take your vacation to New Orleans until after school starts back up again.
+Fall is a great season for travel with milder temperatures, smaller crowds, better deals on tours, and a fun and spooky atmosphere as Halloween approaches.
 For a great escape from your daily stresses, you should go enjoy some Creole-inspired food and delicious frozen drinks.

 At the Hurricane Katrina Bus Tour, you will learn about the events surrounding the most devastating natural disaster on American soil.
 This guided tour will help you understand pre- and post-Katrina New Orleans.

-One of the best things you can do in New Orleans is see a performance or concert at one of the local theaters.
+One of the best things you can do in the fall months in New Orleans is see a performance or concert at one of the local theaters.
 The city is host to Broadway musicals, comedy shows, and numerous musical acts.
-Make sure to check the schedules for upcoming shows at the Saenger Theater, the Orpheum Theater, the Joy Theater, the Civic Theater, and many more before your next trip.
+Make sure to check the schedules for upcoming shows at:

 New Orleans is home to spirits and Voodoo galore, so if you like to get a bit spooky, this could be the best place for your next October trip!

 Tour group experiencing the haunted stories of the French Quarter on a spooky NOLA ghost tour